 Acts of Service: Delegation on (and before) Your Wedding Day

 If your love language is acts of service, the best thing you can do when it comes to your wedding is become a master delegator.
-No matter your love language, this will help to reduce your stress level and allow you to be fully present on your wedding day because you are not focused on every aspect of the day.
+Even if it's not your primary love language, delegating will help to reduce your stress level and allow you to be fully present on your wedding day because you will not be focused on every aspect of the day.

 You can delegate everything from small tasks to higher level planning things, as long as you first determine the level of involvement you want to have in wedding planning and wedding prep decisions and what your goals are for your wedding day.